 Example: The Course Builder's Laboratory offers a free webinar which will help you choose your potential course topic, how to price it, and other helpful tools.
 You can find it at coursebuilderslaboratory.com

 Thanks for reading through!
-Don't forget to download the cheat sheet below, which includes all the above plus six ADDITIONAL ideas to help you along in your Content Upgrade creation spree!
+Don't forget to download the cheat sheet below from our Resource Library, which includes all the above plus six ADDITIONAL ideas to help you along in your Content Upgrade creation spree!